-Are You Moving From or To Nebraska?
+Are You Moving To Nebraska?

 Nebraska is a state that lies in both the Great Plains and the Midwestern United States.
-It is bordered by South Dakota to the north, Iowa to the east and Missouri to the southeast, both across the Missouri River, Kansas to the south, Colorado to the southwest and Wyoming to the west.
+It is bordered by South Dakota to the north, Iowa to the east, and Missouri to the southeast, both across the Missouri River, Kansas to the south, Colorado to the southwest, and Wyoming to the west.
 Its state capital is Lincoln, and its largest city is Omaha, which is on the Missouri River.

 Home to 1.9million people, Nebraska is sandwiched between South Dakota and Kansas from north to south; with Wyoming and Colorado to the west, Iowa, and Missouri to the east.
 This very neighbourly state is transected by Route 80, connecting you to the rest of the country.
 From ranches to urban destinations to unusual roadside attractions, Nebraska has something that will delight everyone.
 Nicknamed the Cornhusker State, Nebraska has a lot to offer.